BaciuRares/Simulation_of_a_High_Pass_Filter-RC-Matlab-/README.md

-MATLAB application that models an RC high-pass filter, allowing user-defined R and C values, automatic calculation of cutoff frequency, and visualization of frequency and time-domain responses.
+MATLAB simulation of an RC high-pass filter with GUI and Bode plots.